 Under the requirements of ISA 260 Communication with those charged with governance, we are required to communicate audit matters arising from the audit of financial statements to those charged with governance of an entity.

-This report to those charged with governance, and our presentation to the Integration Joint Board, together with previous reports to the RAPS throughout the year, discharges the requirements of ISA 260.
+This report to those charged with governance, and our presentation to the Integration Joint Board, together with previous reports to the RAPC throughout the year, discharges the requirements of ISA 260.

-Financial position
+Financial statements and accounting Financial position

 Overview